Adroiti/docs-for-code-review-tools/Cppcheck/nullPointerDefaultArg.md

 ## Description

-Possible null pointer dereference if the default parameter value is used: pointer.
+Possible null pointer dereference if the default parameter value is used.

 ## Further Reading